truthadjustr/opennms-docker/README.md

 ## OpenNMS Horizon Docker files

 This repository provides different versions of OpenNMS Horizon docker images.
 OpenNMS is shipped as an express version (all in one Dockerfile).

+NOTE: This express version is for learning/staging/testing purposes only.
+Don't use it in production environments!

 ## Requirements